Subscribe to our Newsletter

 Venue

-The conference and workshops take place at the city campus of the University of Stuttgart:
+The conference, workshops and opening reception take place at the city campus of the University of Stuttgart: University of Stuttgart

 Keplerstr.
 17